-Software development or any other project involving multiple requirements, budgetary constraints, and tight deadlines often necessitate the need to prioritize stakeholders' requirements.
+Software development or any other project facing multiple requirements, budgetary constraints, and tight deadlines often necessitate the need to prioritize stakeholders' requirements.
 At some point, it’s usually necessary to make decisions on which set of requirements need to be implemented first and which ones can be delayed till a later release.

 Numerous methods on how to prioritize requirements have been developed.
 While some work best on a small number of requirements, others are better suited to very complex projects with many decision-makers and variables.
 This list of requirements prioritization techniques provides an overview of common techniques that can be used in prioritizing requirements.